Dollar rate at Banco de México today (USD/MXN)

 The US dollar is the most widely used foreign currency in Mexico for international transactions, savings, and investments.
 Below we answer common questions about the exchange rate and currency exchange services at Banco de México.

 Banco de México opened its doors on September 1, 1925.
 It is not privately owned: it is Mexico’s autonomous central bank, governed by its own legal framework and constitutional mandate.
 Its headquarters are in the historic center of Mexico City, Mexico.
 Unlike a commercial bank, Banxico’s role is institutional and macro-financial: it manages monetary policy, supports financial stability and operates key payment infrastructure.
 For readers, the main point is that Banco de México depends on public law rather than on a corporate parent, so its relevance comes from legal authority and policy responsibility, not from retail products.
+The practical reading is to distinguish ownership, brand and local operation.

 What does Banco de México do in Mexico and how is it useful for an everyday user?